whatwg/sg/SG Policy.md

 B. Anyone may make requests and queries to the [Steering Group] by filing issues against the [Steering Group] repository.
 This is the recommended method for contacting the [Steering Group].

 C. For private inquiries, the [Steering Group] may be reached by email at <sg@whatwg.org>.
-Because private inquiries are not tracked, the SG does not guarantee timely response, except for cases where private inquiries are explicitly invited, such as reports of [Code of Conduct] violations.
+Unlike the repository, there is no tracking function for private inquiries.

 ### 2.2.
 Communication